DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2025-06-18-iterating-the-services-design.md

 ### Contextual help and error messages for accredited provider numbers

 We added help text to the accredited provider number field, tailored to the selected provider type.
 If a user tries to submit the form without an accredited provider number, the error message also adapts depending on the provider type.
-This improves the guidance users receive and helps prevent confusion or incorrect submissions.
+This change improves the guidance users receive and helps prevent confusion or incorrect submissions.

 #### Contextual hint